savvasvas/savvas-cv/README.md

 - Provided strategic input on scaling and supported early-stage IoT project execution.

 ## 🎓 Education
-**MBA in Entrepreneurship and Strategy** - Warwick Business School, University of Warwick, 2017
+**MBA in Entrepreneurship and Strategy** - Warwick Business School, University of Warwick, UK, 2017

 **MSc in Finance** - University of Cyprus, 2006

-**BSc in Economics with Business Economics** - Aristotle University of Thessaloniki (AUTH), 2004
+**BSc in Economics with Business Economics** - Aristotle University of Thessaloniki (AUTH), Greece, 2004

-**Professional Certificate, Digital Marketing** - The Wharton School, The University of Pennsylvania, 2018
+**Professional Certificate, Digital Marketing** - The Wharton School, The University of Pennsylvania, USA, 2018

 ## 📬 Contact
 - Email: savvasvasileiou1@gmail.com